-(Fire Alarm, Chemical Spill, Bomb Threat, etc...)
+(fire alarm, chemical spill, bomb threat, etc.)

-- EXIT the building immediately using the most direct route. - If unable to do so on your own Ask for assistance to the nearest EXIT or room near a stairway with a window.
-Note the room number. - Ask someone leaving the building to notify emergency personnel of your location so that you can get the assistance you need.
+- If unable to do so on your own, ask for assistance to the nearest EXIT or room near a stairway with a window.
+Note the room number. - Ask someone leaving the building to notify emergency personnel of your location so that you can get the assistance you need. - If a phone is available, call or text 911.